Beach fashion’s shift toward skimpier styles is, in many ways, a return to swimwear’s roots.

 An American woman in a swimsuit, 1920s

-The trend of the 1925 swim season was the complete exposure of women’s arms and legs.
-The swimsuit of French singer Suzy Solidor caused a sensation on the Côte d’Azur and… stirred moralists.
-To combat the spread of this new fashion, morality patrols were dispatched to the beach: public “controllers” measured the dimensions of women’s swimsuits and penalized violators with hefty fines for deviations from the norm.
+The 1925 swim season brought the full exposure of women’s arms and legs.
+French singer Suzy Solidor’s swimsuit caused a sensation on the Côte d’Azur and outraged moralists.
+To slow the spread of this new look, morality patrols measured swimmers’ suits on the beach and fined those who violated the rules.

-In the 1930s, women’s swimsuits were either one-piece suits with wide straps or ensembles of high shorts that covered the navel and modest bras with high backs and wide straps.
-It was during this time that men’s kayaking shorts emerged—a distant precursor to modern swim trunks, made for an English rower as sportswear.
-The knitted model made from wool weighed about 11 pounds when wet.
+In the 1930s, women’s swimwear tended toward one-piece suits with wide straps or separates made of high shorts that covered the navel paired with modest bras with high backs.
+Around this time, men’s kayaking shorts—an early precursor to modern swim trunks—appeared as sportswear for an English rower.
+The knitted wool version could weigh about 11 pounds when wet.

 Divide and Conquer

-Form-fitting one-piece swimsuits remained fashionable until the late 1930s.
-“Sheath” swimsuits made women’s figures appear slimmer and attracted men with a certain “unintentional” sexuality (similar to how such swimsuits are perceived on women today).
-Later, this seductive weapon was favored by the incomparable Marilyn Monroe, who remained loyal to sheath swimsuits despite the new fashion trends of the time.
+Form-fitting one-piece suits remained fashionable into the late 1930s.
+“Sheath” swimsuits slimmed the figure and carried a subtle sexuality similar to how such suits are seen today.
+Later, that look was favored by Marilyn Monroe, who stayed loyal to sheath styles even as new fashions emerged.

 Marilyn Monroe in a bikini

-The first modern two-piece swimsuit was invented by fashion revolutionary Coco Chanel in 1934.
-From that point on, the swimsuit no longer concealed the female body, becoming a motivation for its owners to enhance their figures.
-In 1935, American designer Claire McCardell combined the ideas of one-piece and two-piece swimsuits into one model, leaving the sides exposed for the first time.
+The first modern two-piece swimsuit came from fashion revolutionary Coco Chanel in 1934.
+From that point, swimsuits no longer hid the female body—they encouraged owners to show it off.
+In 1935, American designer Claire McCardell merged ideas from one-piece and two-piece designs into a model that left the sides exposed for the first time.

 Claire McCardell’s swimsuit

-Finally, on July 5, 1946, the world was stunned by a women’s swimsuit of unprecedented “revealingness.”
-It consisted of a narrow strip of fabric for the top and equally small bottoms that fully exposed the woman’s navel and even the lower abdomen.
-The presentation of this scandalous novelty at the fashionable Molinar pool in Paris caused a sensation, and July 5 became etched in the calendar of memorable events as Bikini Day.
+Then, on July 5, 1946, the world saw an unprecedentedly revealing swimsuit: a narrow strip of fabric for the top and equally small bottoms that exposed the navel and lower abdomen.
+The presentation of this scandalous novelty at the fashionable Molinar pool in Paris caused a sensation, and July 5 came to be remembered as Bikini Day.

 The “Explosive” Effect

-The mastermind behind this design masterpiece was an automotive engineer.
-This was the profession of Louis Réard, a French-born American designer who began modeling women’s lingerie in the family business in the 1940s.
+The mastermind behind that design was an automotive engineer.
+Louis Réard, a French-born American who had started modeling women’s lingerie in his family business in the 1940s, created the new suit.

 The first public showing of the bikini by nightclub dancer Micheline Bernardini, Paris, 1946